Kia Tasman vs GWM Cannon

 The Kia Tasman uses a Diesel producing 154kW and 440Nm of torque, sent through a automatic to a RWD layout.
 It covers the 0-100km/h sprint in 12.5 seconds.

-The GWM Cannon responds with a Diesel making 120kW and 400Nm, paired to a auto driving the rear wheels.
+The GWM Cannon responds with a Diesel making 120kW and 400Nm, paired to a auto driving all four wheels.
 It gets to 100km/h in 10.5 seconds.

 The Kia Tasman has the clear power advantage at 154kW vs 120kW.
 In the real-world sprint, the GWM Cannon is 2.0s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.